Energy standards: 5 ways to conserve energy in your commercial building

 For example, if the building uses incandescent bulbs, upgrading them should be a key consideration.
 While more affordable than compact fluorescent lamps (CFLs) and light emitting diodes (LEDs) at the point of purchase, they only last on average 1,000 hours, whilst CFLs and LEDs can last up to 8,000 and 25,000 hours on average respectively.
 CFLs and LEDs cost more at the point of purchase, but over their lifetime will cost significantly less than incandescent bulbs which will need to be replaced on a regular basis.
 Energy efficient solutions overall may cost more at the point of purchase but will be much more affordable over the long term.

 Building managers should also invest in lighting sensors and controls.
 Lighting sensors use motion detectors to determine if an area is uninhabited and if it is, the lights will turn off after a short delay.
 Lighting control systems, on the other hand, are designed to provide the right amount of light when and where it is needed.
 For example, during the day the control system will automatically dim electric lights in response to the level of available daylight (this process is known as daylight harvesting).

 Another source of energy worth considering is solar.
 Setting up solar panels on the building’s roof could provide an additional (and free) source of energy.
 This energy could then be used to light the building during the early hours or at night – far more affordable than using the building’s standard lighting!

-3.Regulate energy usage Peace of mind with MRI eSight software
+3.Regulate energy usage peace of mind with MRI eSight

 4.Continue to monitor equipment and functions and maintain/repair them if necessary